-- g.
-After the decision maker asks questions of each party and witness, the hearing facilitator will permit a short recess (most often in the format of a Zoom breakout room) so that the parties may discuss with their advisor if they would like the decision maker to ask any follow-up questions.
-The parties may waive this recess or choose not to participate if the other party does not waive this recess.
-Advisors will submit these electronically to the decision maker via email and the decision maker will briefly deliberate and make a relevance/impermissible determination20.
-These will be shared with the parties.
-The decision maker will then ask any follow-up questions they deem relevant/permissible. - h.
+- r.
 Any party or witness may choose not to offer evidence and/or answer questions at the hearing either because they do not attend or because they attend but refuse to participate in some or all of the questioning.
 The decision maker can only rely on whatever relevant evidence is available through the investigation and hearing in making ultimate determination of responsibility.
-The decision maker may not draw any inference solely from a party or witness's absence or refusal answer questions. - i.
+The decision maker may not draw any inference solely from a party or witness's absence or refusal answer questions. - s.
 At the end of the hearing, the parties (not their advisors) may consult with their advisors in a recess and make closing statements.
 The hearing facilitator will then close the hearing.